Gum Disease: Gingivitis and Periodontitis

 Gingivitis

-Gum disease has several stages, the beginning stage of it is called gingivitis.
-At this stage, the disease is manageable with daily hygiene routines such as brushing, flossing, and adjusting the diet with healthier choices.
-Regular visits to your dentist not only will help you maintain the disease from advancing, but it will also help you detect it in its earliest stages too.
+Gum disease has several stages, and the first stage is called gingivitis.
+At this stage, the condition can be controlled with daily oral hygiene habits such as brushing, flossing, and improving diet.
+Regular dental checkups not only help prevent disease progression but also allow early detection.

 Periodontitis